adithisatish/machine-intelligence-2020/PESU-MI_0027_0150_0204/README.md

     Recall: 88.88%
     F1 Score: 0.9142

-The time taken to train the model, on average was found to be = 1.58s
+The time taken to train the model, on average was found to be approx 1.58s

 ### Authors: